ysimonson/node-bus/README.md

 ===============

 * v0.1a - Long-polling support for the client, and functioning server.
 Chat example and the maintest test app.
-* v0.2a - Switched backend engine to use Socket.IO for comet support.
-This will eventually be phased out.
+* v0.2a - Adding support for WebSocket graceful degradation to longpolling.